ademoverflow/python-template/README.md

 It is developed for the CI/CD mostly, but it is also usable inside the container (at least some code related rules).

-Indeed, some rules cannot be launched inside the container, like `build` (which builds the Docker image), so we disable the rule inside the Makefile.
+Indeed, some rules cannot be launched inside the container, like `build-development` (which builds the Docker image), so we disable the rule inside the Makefile.

 Go check the Makefile to see what you can do with it, documentation is provided inside.